From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Monthly review of decisions made (learning opportunity, not criticism)

-Result: Team confidence increased.
-Escalations dropped from 15 weekly to 3 weekly.
-Quality maintained at 93%.
+Result: Team confidence rose.
+Escalations dropped from 15 each week to 3 each week.
+Quality stayed at 93%.

 Problem 3: Some Clients Wanted “The Founder”

-The Resistance: Week 7, 2 clients specifically requested Malik: “We hired your company because of you.
+The Resistance: In Week 7, 2 clients specifically requested Malik and said, “We hired your company because of you.
 We want you on our project.”

 The Fear: Losing clients by delegating their work.